iCliniq Logo

 Can Asystole Be Reversed?

 We have mostly come across shocking a flatlining heart with a defibrillator in the movies.
 It is a machine that uses an electric pulse to bring back the heartbeat to normal.
 But it usually does not help in real life.
-Only less than 2 % of people survive asystole, but it also depends on the causes that made your heart stop.
-When it is a treatable cause, the doctor or paramedic may give you the following.
+Only less than 2 percent of people survive asystole, but it also depends on the causes that make the heart stop.
+When it is a treatable cause, the doctor or paramedic may give the following treatments.

 Conclusion:

-Asystole is a life-threatening condition, and attempts to save the affected one’s life are almost impossible.
+Asystole is a life-threatening condition, and attempts to save the affected person’s life are almost impossible.
 But this does not stop professionals from offering lifesaving medical help.
 A meager percentage of people being saved from asystole does exist.
-Call 911 or your local emergency helpline in case of chest pain or cardiac conditions.
+Call the local emergency helpline in case of chest pain or cardiac conditions.
 Every second counts!

 Frequently Asked Questions